-Thirty-eight physicians known for their dedication to teaching and patient-centered care were selected from the University of Wisconsin School of Medicine and Public Health faculty to to lead case-based learning groups, teach clinical skills and serve as coaches.
+Thirty-eight physicians known for their dedication to teaching and patient-centered care were selected from the University of Wisconsin School of Medicine and Public Health faculty.
+They lead case-based learning groups, teach clinical skills and serve as academic coaches.

 - Strong facilitation, observation, listening and communication skills effectively contributing in a small group learning environment

 - Effective interpersonal skills with ability to relate to diverse students from a multitude of backgrounds

 - Commitment to contribute to the diversity and excellence of the academic community